abmoRobotics/abmoRobotics/README.md

 <a href="https://www.ros.org/"> <img src="https://upload.wikimedia.org/wikipedia/commons/b/bb/Ros_logo.svg" alt="ros_logo" height="36"> </a>
 <a href="https://www.nvidia.com/en-us/omniverse/" target="_blank"> <img src="https://esri.github.io/cityengine/assets/img/omniverse.png" alt="OmniverseIsaacSim" width="40" height="40"/> </a>
 </p> -->
-<h3 align="left">Currently Working on: </h3>
+<h3 align="left">Previous Work: </h3>
-Currently, I am working on migrating a reinforcement learning environment I've developed previously to <a href="https://github.com/NVIDIA-Omniverse/orbit">ORBIT</a>, and improving the scalability and generalizability of the system.
-The goal is to significantly enhance real-world performance and bridge the gap between simulation and reality (Sim2Real).
-To achieve these objectives, I am employing a range of state-of-the-art methods, including:
+Previously, I have worked on migrating a reinforcement learning environment to <a href="https://github.com/isaac-sim/IsaacLab">Isaac Lab</a>, and improving the scalability and generalizability of the system.
+The goal was to significantly enhance real-world performance and bridge the gap between simulation and reality (Sim2Real).
+To achieve these objectives, I employed a range of state-of-the-art methods, including:
 <br>
 <br>